ZmicerS/EWarehouse/README.md

 Use the Fluent API to create tables.
 For authorization, a JWT token is used.
 Used by AutoMapper, Logger.
 There are several unit tests with xUnit.
+Publish
+dotnet publish -r win-x64 -c Release.
+Run Kestrel Web Server.
+dotnet EWarehouse.Web.dll --server.urls "http://localhost:5101;http://*:5102"